-- 7.1 The categories of sewerage users as set out below shall be charged per month at the applicable tariff as approved by the council in each annual budget. - 7.2 Categories of usage and charges for water borne sewerage shall be as follows: - (i) A basic (availability) charge per month shall be charged for undeveloped erven, irrespective of their permitted or intended use. - (ii) A fixed monthly charge based on the costs of the service shall be charged for domestic users; - (iii) A Fixed Monthly charge based on the cost of services shall be charged for Business/ State and Industrial users:
+- 7.1 The categories of sewerage users as set out below shall be charged per month at the applicable tariff as approved by the council in each annual budget. - 7.2 Categories of usage and charges for water borne-sewerage shall be as follows: - (i) A basic (availability) charge per month shall be charged for undeveloped erven, irrespective of their permitted or intended use. - (ii) A fixed monthly charge based on the costs of the service shall be charged for domestic users; - (iii) Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget; - (iv) A fixed monthly charge shall be charged to all businesses, industries and institutional users; - (v) The tariff to be charged to users may differ between Prince Albert, Leeu-Gamka and Klaarstroom, based on historic differences in rates.

-- (iv) Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget; - (v) A fixed monthly charge shall be charged to all businesses, industries and institutional users; - (vi) The tariff to be charged to users may differ between Prince Albert, Leeu-Gamka and Klaarstroom, based on historic differences in rates. - 7.3 An effluent fee shall further be payable by users where the wastewater emanating from such users requires special purification measures by the municipality.
-Such fees shall be based on the toxic content of the wastewater concerned and the costs of the purification. - 7.4 Septic tank clearing charges shall be charged as per tariffs approved in the annual budget. - 7.5 All septic tank users in the normal service route of the municipality will be charged a monthly basic fee included of 1 septic tank pump per month. - 7.6 Monthly Basic charge will applicable per account for every Septic Tank per device on a register erf.
-Example 3 Septic Tanks on erf 3 Basic charges.
-Septic Basic will be levied per Tank installed on a erf.
-This basic charge will be on a use it or lose it basis.
+- 7.3 An effluent fee shall further be payable by users where the wastewater emanating from such users requires special purification measures by the municipality.
+Such fees shall be based on the toxic content of the wastewater concerned and the costs of the purification. - 7.4 Septic tank clearing charges shall be charged as per tariffs approved in the annual budget. - 7.5 All septic tank users in the normal service route of the municipality will be charged a monthly fee that will include one tank clearing per month.
+Additional clearings will be charged as per tariffs.